glugau/sfml_ant_simulation/README.md

 To start the simulation, launch **Ant_Simulation.exe**.
 You can tweak some settings in the **settings.ini** file, like the size of the world, the number of ants or the number of threads.
 A backup file named **default_settings.ini** is also provided, as these are the values I had the best results with.

+The red pixels are the "to food pheromones", the blue pixels are the "to nest" pheromones, and the green pixels are food.

 ## Controls
 |KEY|ACTION  |
 |--|--|